Diplomatic gift

 The Winchester Hoard (Iron Age) may have been a diplomatic gift.

 A diplomatic gift is a gift given by a :diplomat, politician or leader when visiting a foreign country.
 Usually the gift is reciprocated by the host.
 The use of diplomatic gifts dates back to the ancient world and givers have competed to outdo each other in the lavishness of their gifts.
 Examples include silks given to the West by the Byzantines in the early Middle Ages, the luxury book, and panda diplomacy by the Chinese in the twentieth century.

-The Middle Ages
+Middle Ages

 In 757 Byzantine emperor Constantine V gave Pippin III of Francia a mechanical organ intended to indicate the superiority of Byzantine technology.

 Early modern diplomacy

 Ottoman Empire

 Gift giving was an important part of the culture of the Ottoman Empire and of British-Ottoman relations.
 Ottoman diplomatic practices were mainly geared towards establishing Ottoman superiority in any foreign relations, and the exchange of gifts reinforced that view of "universal empire" that governed the bombastic diplomatic rhetoric of the empire.

 The memoirs of James Porter criticize the submission of the foreign ambassadors to Ottoman rulers:

 "Whoever is acquainted with the Oriental practice, and knows the ostentation, pride, and haughtiness of the Turkish government, must know that they look upon, and consider such presents as actual tributes."

 The role of gift giving in establishing diplomatic relations is seen in the Capitulations of the Ottoman Empire.
 First the queen sends gifts of tribute called pışkeşleri and with the acceptance of those gifts hedaya hayr-ı kabulda formal relations should be established.
 This culture was associated with corruption and bribery, and was essential to maintaining diplomatic relations.
 Baron Paget once said "If we can't find money to give the ministers their usual presents ... we who have ever passed with an esteem superior to all other nations shall make ourselves the most contemptible."
 Similar observations were made by Henry Grenville:

 "money is the supreme mover of all measures in this corrupt, irregular, ill-conducted government; however that might reflect upon a Christian state, it carries no infamy with it here."